Deep Filled Luxury Mince Pies

 Roll out the pastry to a thickness of a £1 coin about 3mm (See Tip Below) Cut out circles with a 9 cm the pastry cutter.
 Also cut out 7cm lids which will just fit snugly over the top or use a star or snowflake fondant cutter.
 I then use a small star shaped cutter to make a hole in the middle of the 7cm pastry circles.
 Fill with the mincemeat, dampen the edges of the pastry and gently lay the top over – do not squash it down – there is no need.
 Do not egg-wash the mince pies as there is enough sugar in the pastry to colour them.
 Bake at 200 degrees (185 degrees fan) for 15-18 minutes minutes until the mince pies are light golden.
 Allow to cool before removing them from the muffin tin.
 Finally dust the mince pies with icing sugar.

 Tip :- When ready to roll out – it is much easier to roll between two sheets of plastic (The plastic type liner from a couple of cereal boxes, opened out is perfect for this).
 You will not need extra flour if you roll out between plastic sheets, as adding any extra flour at this stage could upset the balance of the pastry leading to a tough crust.

 To get ahead I often make mince pies and freeze them unbaked.
-Do not grease the muffin tin but instead line with strips of greaseproof paper, pop the pies in the freezer for 10 minutes then use the paper strips as an aid to flip the pies out of the tin and into a box then back into the freezer.
+Do not grease the muffin tin but instead line with strips of cereal packet liner, reusable baking parchment or cut up lengths of freezer bag.
+Pop the pies in the freezer for 10 minutes then use the strips as an aid to flip the pies out of the tin and into a box then back into the freezer.
 The pies can be baked from frozen.
 Brush a muffin tin with lining paste, pop the frozen pie into the cup, pop straight into the oven (don’t defrost) and add 5 minutes to the baking time above.

 Leave to cool in the tin before turning out.